 Regeneration is the first principle, the beginning of the life of the new creation which we expect him to bring out of the old which shall pass away.
 It is this grace that cannot perish, while all else, even your old nature, passes away.
 And it is this grace of regeneration that is the casual ground of his work of sanctification within us.
 It dwells in our hearts, motivates our entire life, connects us with the living Christ who is the head of the coming new world.
 Out of the regenerated heart, from which proceeds all your thinking, willing, and desiring, yea, all the issues of your life, comes the holy expectation, the longing for the new.

 Be diligent, therefore . . .
 Beloved!
 Also in this new year!

 Which you will find has really nothing new in it at all, except a new period of time.
 All the rest is really an old world, a world since the flood that is rushing to its final destruction, the conflagration.

 In that world, in which you are expecting the new, make haste to be holy as he is holy. . . .

 That you may be found of him in peace!

-This portion was taken from the latter part of the article that Cornelius Hanko wrote in the January 1, 1997 issue of the Standard Bearer.
+This excerpt was taken from a meditation written by Rev. Marinus Schipper printed in the January 1, 1972 issue of the Standard Bearer.
+Read the full article.